-This policy applies to all permit applications for signs in a Heritage Overlay (in addition to policies in Clause 15.01-1L Signs).
+Proposed C269yara This policy applies to all permit applications for signs in a Heritage Overlay (in addition to policies in Clause 15.01-1L Signs).

-To promote signs that protect the significance of a heritage place.
+To promote signs that protect conserve and enhance the significance of a heritage place.

 Locate signs in traditional locations on a heritage building.
 Discourage signs that disrupt a historic facade, parapet or roofline.
 Ensure signs avoid damaging the heritage fabric.
 Conserve original signs and advertising features.